Isaak-Wolowski/ur_ws_sim/README.md

     thws_multi_calibration.tar

 This tar file is **not in the GitHub repo** (too large).
-It will be distributed via USB or shared storage.
+It will be distributed via USB or shared storage by Wolowski

 --------------------------------------------------------------------------------
 ## 1. Repository Structure